cmdruid/workshops/frost-workshop/slides.md

 # Why are we doing this?

 * The nonce value is the most vulnerable part of a digital signature.

-* The nonce value is what sits between your private key and the world.
+It sits between your private key and the world.

-* Allowing strangers to influence this nonce is very dangerous.
+* Allowing influence over this nonce is very dangerous.
+Nonce manipulation is the basis of many different types attacks.

-* The group nonce must *not* be gameable.
+* The group nonce value must *not* be gameable by any participant in the group, in any sort of way.

-* Contributions to the group nonce must have zero effect on its entropy.

 <!--
-* There are numerous attacks that involve manipulating the nonce (ROS).

-* The core principle of FROST is to protect your secret share from being manipulated or revealed.

 * Creating the group nonce for a signature is really the meat and potatoes of FROST.

-* When you are dealing with cryptography, a concept of entropy is a very important thing to have.

-* Good rule of thumb to remember: When you pick from a pool of one million numbers, each number must have a one-in-a-million chance.
-Bias reduces entropy.

-* If the nonce is brute-forcable, then your secret key can be extracted from the signature.
-If bitcoin is involved, those funds are compromised.

 -->

 ---

 # Creating a Partial Signature

-* We have to negate our nonce values if the group nonce has an odd y-value.
+* Taproot: We have to negate our nonce values if the group nonce has an odd y-value.

-* We also have to calculate the parity and accumulative parity of the group public key when tweaks are applied.
+* Taproot: We also have to calculate the parity and accumulative parity of the group public key when tweaks are applied.

+* Taproot: Compute the challenge using BIP340.

-* Compute lambda coefficient for the participant's secret share.
+* Compute **x** coefficient for the participant's secret share.

-* Compute the challenge using BIP340.

 * Compute the participant's secret nonce.